KelvCodes/ListNest/README.md

 # **Taskify - Simplify Your Productivity 📝✨**

 **Taskify** is a sleek, intuitive to-do list application designed to help you organize your tasks, boost productivity, and stay on top of your goals.
 Whether you’re managing a busy workday 💼, planning a project 📊, or keeping track of personal errands 🛒, Taskify provides the tools you need to stay focused and get things done ✅.

+## 🌟 **Features**
+- ✍️ **Add Tasks Quickly**: Seamlessly add tasks with a single click or press "Enter."
+- 🗑️ **Real-Time Task Deletion**: Easily remove completed tasks to keep your list clean.
+- 🕒 **Task History**: View a log of completed tasks with timestamps for reflection and tracking.
+- 📱 **Responsive Design**: Enjoy a user-friendly experience on any device.
+- 💾 **Persistent Storage**: Your tasks and history are saved in localStorage, ensuring they’re available every time you return.
+- 🎨 **Engaging UI**: A beautiful interface with hover effects, animations, and soft colors.